Getting redundancy support

 • pay any redundancy compensation, if it is included in their employment agreement

-• provide a certificate of employment, if your employee requests one
+• give them a certificate of employment, if your employee wants one

-• provide a final pay slip, if they requested one.
+• give them a final pay slip, if they want one.